France reopens euthanasia debate with right-to-die ruling

 But France, where President Francois Hollande promised prior to his 2012 election to introduce new right-to-die legislation, has left grey areas regarding more passive forms of euthanasia in a 2005 law on patient rights and care for the terminally ill.

-The so-called Leonetti law does not legalize euthanasia but also states, according to government information services, that patient treatment should not involve “excessive obstination”.
+The so-called Leonetti law does not legalise euthanasia but also states, according to government information services, that patient treatment should not involve “excessive obstination”.

 Lambert’s parents, devoutly religious Catholics, said even before the Council of State’s Tuesday ruling that they had asked the European Court of Human Rights to issue an emergency ruling on the case should the French judges go against their will to keep their son, now in his late 30s, as he is.